Ericsson/dataplanebook/src/glossary.rst

       switch occurs) does not threaten the correctness of the program, or have very detrimental effects performance.
-In this book, the preemption unsafe constructs covered only cause performance degradation, although at time very serious such.
+In this book, the preemption unsafe constructs covered only cause performance degradations, although at time very serious such.

    Preemptable thread
       A preemptable thread is a thread which may suffer an involuntary